AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/job-aids.md

 1. In Published tab, click the settings icon adjacent to a job aid.

-1. Click Manage Assignment.
+1. Click **Manage Assignment**.
-   An Enroll Learners pop-up dialog appears.
+   The **Enroll Learners** pop-up dialog appears.

    ![](assets/enroll-learners-job-aids.png)

+   *View the Enroll Learners dialog*

-1. In Learners text-box, start typing the name of learners and choose the learners from the drop-down list.
+1. In the **Learners** field, start typing the name of learners and choose the learners from the drop-down list.
 You can also find learners by name, profile and so on.
 1. Click **Add.**
 1. Click **Save**